Admissions

 The admissions committee considers all credentials submitted as part of the application holistically.
 No single factor is regarded as qualifying or disqualifying.
 Factors considered in the review of all applications include: grades and academic transcript(s), references, strength of courses and undergraduate institution(s), professional work experience(s), and personal statement.
 The personal statement should demonstrate comprehension of and commitment to the planning field.
 For PhD applicants, the fit with faculty research interests is important.

-Due to the sequence of courses needed to fulfill our programs’ requirements, the department only accepts admissions applications in the fall for both the Master’s and PhD programs.
+Due to the sequence of courses needed to fulfill our programs’ requirements, the department only accepts admissions applications in the fall.

 The GREs are not required for admissions.
 International applicants must submit either TOEFL or IELTS scores.